Jsonng33/Tic-Tac-Toe/README.md

 TicTacToeComputer.java play against computer

-TicTacToeGUI.java used to for 2 players.
+TicTacToeGUI.java used for 2 players.